 Yoga is more than just exercise, but a literal merging of body, mind, and spirit.
 You have to realize this for yourself by practicing yoga consistently each day, often for years.
 Consciously choosing to make time for your practice opens up new realms of bliss and higher awareness.
 You gain a greater understanding of yourself and your purpose in this world.
 However this only happens once you break through the walls of limited beliefs and negative self-talk that hold you down.

 Physical Merging with Spiritual

-When you begin to experience kundalini flow throughout your body it affects your entire being in multiple, amazing ways.
-Your stress is immediately lowered, neurotransmitters like serotonin and oxytocin1 are elevated, and you start feeling elated in a natural high.
+When you begin to experience kundalini flow throughout your body it affects your entire being in multiple and amazing ways.
+Your stress is immediately lowered, neurotransmitters like serotonin and oxytocin[efn_note]Effect of yoga therapy on plasma oxytocin and facial emotion recognition deficits in patients of schizophrenia.[/efn_note] are elevated, and you start feeling elated in a natural high.
 Thus, because of these biological changes there is enhancement in overall vitality.